-Small Scale Projects address the needs of the underprivileged parts of society, alongside the United Nations Sustainable Development Goals, with a clear focus on “Helping people to help themselves” and aiming at funding a substainable improvement of living conditions.
-The areas of activity are manifold: healthcare and sanitary equipment, income generation through education and vocational training, water supply, energy supply, food security, reconstructions after a natural disaster etc.
+Small Scale Projects address the needs of the underprivileged parts of society, alongside the 17 UN Sustainable Development Goals, and aim at improving their living conditions through “assisted self-help”.
+The areas of activity are manifold: healthcare and sanitary equipment, income generation through education and vocational training, water supply, energy supply, food security.

-Requirements and Procedures for applying for funds for a small-scale project:
+Requirements for applying for funds for a small-scale Project:

-- The project partner (implementing agency) should be an experienced, qualified and reliable organization, preferably a non-government organization (NGO) registered under the Societies Registration Act.
-The organization must also be registered under the Foreign Contribution Regulation Act (FCRA), which was amended in September 2020.
+- The project partner (implementing agency) should be an experienced, qualified and reliable organisation, preferably a non-government organisation (NGO) registered under the Societies Registration Act.
+The organisation must also be registered under the Foreign Contribution Regulation Act (FCRA), which was amended in September 2020.

-- The project partners are expected to make their own contributions towards a successful implementation of the projects (e.g. labour, overhead expenses like administration and travelling) and to ensure that follow-up costs can be met with own resources.
+- The project partners are expected to contribute considerably to the successful implementation of the project (e.g. labour, overhead expenses like administration and travelling) and to ensure that follow-up costs can be met with own resources.

-- The project will be based on an Agreement between the Consulate (donor) and the implementing agency (recipient).
+- The Consulate General will provide a project agreement which both the Consulate General (donor) and the implementing agency (recipient) will sign.